MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 > [!NOTE]
 > On the **Rules** page, published rules are listed in the order that they are run in.

-### Payload settings
+### Rules settings

-You can access payload settings from the **Rules** page.
+You can access the rules settings from the **Rules** page for a particular assessment.
+From here, you can make changes to the rule evaluation behavior as well as the sample payload.
+Note that these changes only apply to rules for this particular assessment.

+### Rule evaluation behavior

+Here you can update how you would like your rules to be evaluated.
+If you select **Run the first matching rule**, only one rule will ever be evaluated per transaction.
+If that rule does not return a decision, no further rules will be evaluated, and a default decision of *Approve* is returned.
+If you select **Run all matching rules until a decision is made**, multiple rules may be evaluated for a single transaction.
+If the first rule evaluated does not return a decision, then each subsequent  matching rule will be evaluated, and then the next, until a decision is returned.

+### Sample payload

 In the **Payload settings** pane, you can define the sample payload for the assessment type.
 The sample payload is intended to contain an example of the fields that will be sent in the request API for the assessment and can be used in your rule.

 In the API request, you might choose not to send optional fields from the assessment schema.
 Alternatively, you might choose to send additional custom fields.
 In both cases, be sure to update the payload sample that is shown in the **Payload settings** pane, so that it reflects the specific fields that you're sending.